project-oak/oak/chrome_extension/README.md

 part of web applications.

-In its current state, the extension can load a given website into a secure sandbox that prevents it from leaking information entered into it.
-For example it can enforce that a website performing base64 encoding does so locally only.
+In its current state, the extension can load a given website into a secure sandbox that prevents it from exfiltrating information entered into it.

+The canonical use-case for this are small utilities (QR-code-generation/file-mergering/encoders/etc).
+These websites may promise work client-side, but there is no way for users to be certain that the data they enter isn't being exfiltrated

 This enforcement works by using two mechanisms in conjunction: